#1 – DO THIS FIRST (whatever the problem is) ..

 – restart your phone

-– do a general search (eg. ‘kelpie’) on your phone to ensure that you have an internet connection – make sure that photos appear in the results as well as text
+– do a search on your phone (eg. ‘fossils’) to ensure that you have an internet connection – check that photos appear in the results as well as text

-– check that you have sufficient storage space on your device or SD card
+– check that you have sufficient available storage space on your device

 – if failing with WIFI – switch off WIFI and try downloading using your mobile data

-– if failing while using mobile data – switch off mobile data and connect to WIFI where you can (eg. a library)
+– if failing with mobile data – switch off mobile data and connect to WIFI

 – run the ‘Play Store‘ app, tap your photo at the top right, then ‘Manage apps and device’.
 If there are any updates pending for any Google services or apps, then update them.

-– run the ‘Settings‘ app, tap ‘Apps and Notifications’, then ‘See all apps’, then tap ‘Google Play services’, then ‘Storage and Cache’ and clear the storage and the cache.
+– run the ‘Settings‘ app, tap ‘Apps and Notifications‘, scroll down to ‘Google Play services‘, and clear the storage and the cache.

-– simply change the contact email address for the old Apple ID
+Apple device – change the contact email address for the Apple ID – see –

 https://support.apple.com/en-au/HT202667